omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 For all events of the vault, see contract documentation: [ERC20 vault doc](https://github.com/omisego/plasma-contracts/blob/master/plasma_framework/docs/contracts/Erc20Vault.md#erc20vaultsol)

 # Exit Game
-Exit Games handle all the actions around exits, challenges, etc. Each transaction type would have one and only one exit game contract to enable the direct exit of transaction within that type.
+Exit Games handle all the actions around exits, challenges, etc. Each transaction type has one and only one exit game contract that provides the means of exiting funds from a transaction of that type.

 ## Exit Game contracts
-Each exit game is a contract that holds the logic and states of a current exit game status.
-Each exit game is bound to a `txType` as an identifier used in the Plasma Framework.
-One can retrieve the contract address by calling the `PlasmaFramework` with the `txType`:
+An exit game is a contract that holds the logic and states of a current exit game status.
+Each exit game is bound to a `txType` and uses it as an identifier in the Plasma Framework.
+You can retrieve an exit game's contract address from the `PlasmaFramework`:

 `PlasmaFramework.exitGames(txType)`

 ### Transaction types
-Followings are the `txType` as in currently deployed exit game contracts:
+The following are the currently deployed exit game contracts, mapped to `txType`:
 - Payment (v1): 1
 - Fee: 3

-Transaction type 2 is reserved for Payment v2 while no specific exit game contract being registered to the framework yet.
+Transaction type 2 is reserved for Payment v2, although it does not have a specific exit game contract registered in the framework yet.
 For more detail on why we are reserving a transaction type, please see the "Adding new transaction type" section of the [high level design doc](https://docs.google.com/document/d/1PSxLnMskjqje4MksmW2msSSg-GtZoBSMNYey9nEDvt8/edit#heading=h.yu9haziuwf6b)

 ### Payment Exit Game (V1)
-This contract is the main exit game contract of the first Plasma Framework iteration.
-It handles the exit game logic, including both standard exit and in-flight exit.
+This contract is the main exit game contract in the first Plasma Framework iteration.
+It handles the exit game logic for payment transactions, including both standard exit and in-flight exit.

-Most of the following doc within Exit Game section is about `PaymentExitGame`.
+Most of the following documentation in the Exit Game section refers to the `PaymentExitGame`.

 ### Fee Exit Game

 The fee is designed to be exit indirectly from the fee transaction.
-Operator would first spend the fee transaction output to a payment transaction and then exit the fee value with normal process of exiting a payment transaction.
+Operator must first spend the fee transaction output to a payment transaction and then exit the fee value using the normal process of exiting a payment transaction.

 As a result, the fee exit game contract is just an empty contract.